mzonov/Android-Interview-Questions/README.md

   The `finalize()` method is invoked each time before the object is garbage collected.
 This method can be used to perform cleanup processing.
   </details>
 * What reference types do you know?
-What are the differences between them?
+What's the difference between them?

   <details>
   <summary>Answer</summary>